pbinkley/lodbook-ed/_texts/1917diary.md

 Mr Dilcher is a substantial banker of Catasaqua, but a very pleasant man.
 He has a fine Paige car.
 I was very glad that Otto Lachmund happened to be running past just as Miss Dilcher and I were climbing into the Paige.

 When we got to the jail there was just a little difficulty about letting us in.
 Mrs. Ruhe had not come yet, and they didn't know whether we were morphine peddlers or not.
 But quite a crowd gathered and pretty soon they let us in.
 The jail is a very modern one, with three tiers of cells, above each other.
 But it is so arranged that from a little platform a court yard containing most of the cells can be seen.
-On this platform the whole bunch gathered [did I miss a page in scanning?] and superiority.
+On this platform the whole bunch gathered and sang a lot of songs.
+The prisoners sang so loud they fairly drowned out our voices.
+We sang the songs the boys selected -- "*Where is my wondering boy tonight?*" "*Throw out the lifeline*".
+Some of the prisoners have wonderful voices.
+One of them in particular, who sang a solo, had been on the vaudeville stage till the police found out what a fine burglar he was.

+My speech came off pretty well, I think, considering the situation.
+This is what I said.
+The peculiar form of the introduction was due to the fact that the guy who had made the prayer had balled things up by taking the regular hypocritical attitude of unimpeachable goodness and superiority.

 "We are not here because we think we are any better than anybody else.
 We are here because we have a friend whom we want others to know.
 We are here because there are some things that mean a great deal to us; and we hope that they will mean something to others also.